jmrmcode/contboyceindex/README.md

 How to estimate the continuous Boyce Index proposed by Hirzel et al. 2006.

-This R script aims to estimate the continuous Boyce Index proposed by Hirzel et al. 2006 (see also Boyce et al. 2002) to evaluate the accuracy of their predictions from spatial models.
+This R script aims to estimate the continuous Boyce Index proposed by Hirzel et al. 2006 (see also Boyce et al. 2002) to evaluate the accuracy of predictions from spatial models.

 References used: